symphonyoss/symphony-app-authentication/README.md

 ## Application Authentication Front-End

 #### Purpose
-This library is responsible for triggering the app authentication process into the Symphony platform performing API calls to **Application Authentication API** and registering the application controller.
+This library is responsible for triggering the app authentication process into the Symphony platform by performing API calls to **Application Authentication API** and registering the application controller.

 #### Workflow